Transform your health with our #1-rated Forks Meal Planner. Click here to try it FREE for 14 days!

 The Plant-Based Impossible Burger

-Since launching in 2016, the Impossible Burger has rocketed to fame, with a demand so high it recently led to a temporary shortage.
-The plant-based patty, which is served at more than 15,000 restaurants and launched in select grocery stores last month, looks and tastes like a real hamburger, thanks to an iron-rich compound called heme.
+After launching in 2016, the Impossible Burger rocketed to fame.
+The plant-based patty, which is served at more than 15,000 restaurants and sold in grocery stores, looks and tastes like a real hamburger, thanks to an iron-rich compound called heme.
 (Unlike the heme iron in meat, which has been linked to cancer, heart disease, and metabolic syndrome, the Impossible Burger’s heme is derived from soy.)
-Its saturated fat levels, notably, are similar to those of beef: “The main issue is the coconut oil, which raises saturated fat levels and is linked with higher blood cholesterol levels,” says Sharon Palmer, RDN, author of The Plant-Powered Diet, adding that the Impossible Burger provides 40 percent of the daily value (DV) for saturated fat.
-(That’s after its creators lightened up the formula in January 2019.)
+Its saturated fat levels, notably, are similar to those of beef, even after Impossible Foods switched to a lighter recipe for its banner product in 2019: “The main issue is the coconut oil, which raises saturated fat levels and is linked with higher blood cholesterol levels,” says Sharon Palmer, RDN, author of The Plant-Powered Diet, adding that the Impossible Burger provides around 40% of the daily value (DV) for saturated fat.
 Additionally, the Impossible Burger has 370 mg of sodium—more than four times as much as a beef patty.

-It’s worth noting that the Beyond Burger and Impossible Burger both contain protein and fiber (beef has none), and they have no cholesterol.
+It’s worth noting that the Beyond Burger and Impossible Burger both contain protein and fiber (beef has 0 fiber), and they have no cholesterol.
 “This is a great gateway choice into a more plant-based lifestyle,” notes Palmer.
-But if improving your health is your primary reason for going plant-based, the safest choice is to avoid the Beyond Burger and the Impossible Burger.
+But if improving your health is your primary reason for going plant-based, the best move is to avoid highly processed meat substitutes.

 Ordering Veggie Burgers at Restaurants